Create a Festive Fourth of July Charcuterie Board with Red, White & Blue Elements

 The Blue elements can be the most challenging because, of course, natural blue food outside of blueberries doesn’t really exist, but you can stretch the imagination with hints of blue colors such as “blue” cheeses like Humboldt Fog, or my favorite Gorgonzola Dolce.
 You can also consider some blueberry-flavored cheese but use this sparingly.
 Blackberries, black or purplish grapes, figs, and even certain olives (kalamata, purple cerignola olives) can all offer you the feeling of blue in your board.

-Now you are ready to elevate your Fourth of July party with this delicious and visually stunning spread, and your warm and inviting ambiance.
+We hope you have found this hosting a party at home checklist helpful, now you are ready to elevate your Fourth of July party with this delicious and visually stunning spread, and your warm and inviting ambiance.